 - Skin-Care Brushes: One of the most effective new ways to exfoliate the skin on your face is with the use of a skin-care brush.
 These electronic cleansing brushes are masters of cleaning out oily pores that collect dead skin cells.
 It’s most effective on your T-zone and will see you have clearer, more radiant skin on a regular basis.

-- Exfoliating Face Lotions: If you’re a fan of two-in-one products (who isn’t!) than an exfoliating facial lotion might just be the product for you.
-Exfoliating and moisturising at the same time, these multitasking products are ideal for creating radiant, hydrated skin.
-Choose one with glycolic acid for an added boost toward clearer, more youthful looking skin.
+- Exfoliating Face Lotions: If you’re a fan of two-in-one products (who isn’t!) then an exfoliating facial lotion might just be the product for you.
+Exfoliating and moisturizing at the same time, these multitasking products are ideal for creating radiant, hydrated skin.
+Choose one with glycolic acid for an added boost toward clearer, more youthful-looking skin.

 - Rolling Exfoliators: If you’re after an exfoliator that packs a punch, try a rolling exfoliator.
 These gel-based products roll away dead skin cells before your eyes.
 Just massage the product into your skin to uncover a clearer complexion and promote collagen production.
 Rolling exfoliators are especially good for those noticing deep wrinkles or who suffer from acne scarring.

 How to Exfoliate Your Body

 Dead skin cells don’t just occur on your face.
 Exfoliate your body too for an overall radiance and glow.

 - Gloves: Exfoliating gloves can either be used on their own or in conjunction with products, such as body scrubs.
 The woven fabric quickly and easily buffs away excess skin particles to reveal the new skin underneath.
 Use it all over your body by gently rubbing in a circular motion.
 If you have dry skin, however, skip the glove as it can irritate your skin and cause further dryness.